input-output-hk/catalyst-voices/catalyst_voices/README.md

 ## Platforms

-* Web is fully supported.
-It is our main target
+* Web is fully supported, it is our main target
-* Android is supported.
-Project builds locally.
-No CD support at the moment.
+* Android is supported, project builds locally, no CD support at the moment.
-* iOS is supported.
-Project builds locally.
-No CD support at the moment.
+* iOS is supported, project builds locally, no CD support at the moment.

 ## Getting Started